 - Minoxidil (Rogaine, Loniten): A medication you rub directly onto your scalp.
 This medication enlarges hairs and makes them grow for a longer period.

 - It works for both men and women some of the time.

 - It works best for balding at the top and back of the head and less well for the front area of the scalp.

 - Stopping this medication can result in loss of the hair that developed during its use.

-Intralesional injection of steroids directly into the areas of involved skin can mitigate the hair loss for a short period of time.
+Intralesional injection of steroids directly into the areas of involved skin can promote hair growth in treated areas.

 Must Read Articles Related to Hair Loss

 Ringworm on Scalp